cad-polito-it/ase_riscv_gem5_sim/README.md

 To set up gem5 to capture a trace from a specific TICK value, follow these steps:

-1. Export the TICK value as an environment variable, replacing `"137400"` with the desired TICK value:
+1. Export the TICK value as an environment variable, replacing, for example, `"137400"` with the desired TICK value:

 ```bash
 export TICKS_START="137400"